suchetamahato/PostgreSQL-Project/README.md

 # DIGITAL MUSIC STORE DATA ANALYSIS USING POSTGRESQL

-In this project, I wrote a series of SQL queries to analyze a database, addressing various questions and tasks ranging from identifying senior employees to determining the top customers and popular music genres by country.
+In this project, I wrote SQL queries to analyze a database, including tasks like identifying senior employees, finding top customers, and determining popular music genres by country.
+For example, one query identified the senior-most employee based on job title, while another counted invoices by billing country to find the countries with the most invoices.
+Additional queries found the top 3 total invoice values, the city with the best customers, and the best-spending customer.
+These queries provided valuable insights into the database.

 # Questions and Answers